petitparser/dart-petitparser/README.md

 final builder = new ExpressionBuilder();
 ```

 Then we define the operator-groups in descending precedence.
 The highest precedence are the literal numbers themselves.
-This time we floating point numbers, not just integers:
+This time we accept floating point numbers, not just integers:

 ```dart
 builder.group()